Although Bodrum is known as one of the most gay-friendly

 to meet other local gay men more quickly & easily,

-especially for people visiting for a short time.
+especially if you are visiting for a short time.

-Straight owned gay night club in Bodrum, opened in June 2009.
-It is actually in Gumbet district, located at the upper end of Gumbet's bar street, somewhere opposite of the well-know wind-mill restaurant.
-To avoid confusion, there is a taxi station (Tepe Taksi) right across facing the entrance door.
-The venues is not so small, but the atmosphere is boring when compared to gay-clubs in Istanbul.
-The lighting and music is also below the standards of gay clubs in Istanbul.
+A senior gay night club in Gumbet district of Bodrum.
+It is located at the upper end of Gumbet's bar street, somewhere opposite of the well-know wind-mill restaurant.
+There is a taxi station (Tepe Taksi) right across facing the entrance door.
+The venues is medium sized.
+The atmosphere is not as exciting as gay-clubs in Istanbul.
+The latest DJ music, a bar, dancing floor and occasional drag shows are available..

 Reviews about this venue:

 "I visited this place on July 13.
 They start at 23h and I arrived in midnight.
 There was only 3 of us (plus staff).
 After an hour about 30 people were there.
 Place is nice, discrete and big...
 However, I disliked music (extremely loud and 90% Turkish)...
 More promotion is needed for sure..."

 "Prices double after 12 midnight, the place is dead and attitude is shocking.
 We go out to Bodrum/Gumbet and stay with friends and we went along one night for a drink.
 Efes was typically 5 TL but after 12 midnight it was 10 TL."
 (Posted by John from UK on June 19 2010)